spacetelescope/jdaviz/docs/imviz/import_data.rst

 Importing data through the Command Line
 =======================================

-When running the Imviz application via the command line, you must provide a path to a compatible file, which will be loaded into the app on initialization:
+When running the Imviz application via the command line, you may provide a path to a compatible file, which will be loaded into the app on initialization.
+Multiple data files may be provided:

 .. code-block:: bash

-    jdaviz imviz /my/image/data.fits
+    jdaviz imviz /my/image/data1.fits /my/image/data2.fits

 .. _imviz-import-gui: